 Cardio: seven days a week for two 40 minute sessions pre-contest.

 [ Q ] Describe your current diet.
-What do you do when preparing to
+What do you do when preparing to enter a show?

 My current diet?
 Yeah you really don't want to know that!
 Pretty high calories, but it is okay to add some size, right?
 Pre-contest is basically just high protein low carbs, fat and tons or cardio.